 Sector-specific protocols and best practices

-Mandatory safety standards and recommended best practices for sectors that are eligible to open in Phase 1.
+Mandatory safety standards and recommended best practices for sectors that are eligible to open.
 Additional sector guidance for future phases will be issued at a later date.
-All Phase 1 businesses as well as those Essential Businesses that have remained operating have until May 25, 2020 to comply with their industry’s sector-specific protocols (if applicable).
+All businesses as well as those Essential Businesses that have remained operating must comply with their industry’s sector-specific protocols (if applicable).

 General business guidance and required documentation to open

 Information to help businesses meet the self-certification requirement to reopen is linked below.
-All businesses must meet these requirements before reopening or by May 25 for essential businesses which have remained operating.
+All businesses must meet these requirements before reopening and essential businesses which have remained operating.

 Businesses are not required to have a pre-opening inspection and are not required to file their COVID-19 control plans with the Town of Winchester.
 However, these must be available on-site and shown to the Winchester Health Department or Massachusetts Department of Labor Standards upon request.